bob-606/5.easa.fi/README.md

 ## 81. What is the effect in general when using a thicker airfoil compared to a thinner airfoil on stationary glide with the same airplane mass?
-What is the effect in general when using a thicker airfoil compared to a thinner airfoil on stationary glide with the same airplane mass?
 - Steady speed with less lift
 - Higher speed with less lift
 - Less speed with more lift